 - Warning: Do not fry olive (olive oil).
 Olives are rich in calories, so eating too many olives or olive oil can cause weight gain (2 tablespoons account for 240 calories).

-- Who should not consume olive: people with diabetes and high blood pressure should not eat too many olives as it decreases blood sugar.
+- Who should not consume olives: people with high blood pressure should limit their intake of olives due to the high sodium content.
 Olive can also cause allergies and nausea.

 Avocados contain vitamin E that reduces collagen breakdown and omega 3 fatty acid that promotes collagen production.
 Adding avocados to your diet helps boost skin and hair health and rejuvenate damaged cells.